How to get Windows 11

 Check Settings > Windows Update to see if your PC meets the minimum system requirements and to confirm that the upgrade is ready for your PC.
 Once the upgrade is ready, we recommend that you initiate the free upgrade to Windows 11 right away.
 This allows you to experience the benefits of Windows 11.

-Microsoft 365 and Windows 11 are optimized to work together and give you the best customer experience.
+Microsoft 365 and Windows 11 are optimised to work together and give you the best customer experience.
 To learn more, view the Microsoft 365 page.

 PC Health Check is an app on your PC that helps you understand the health of your computer better.
 It will also let you know if your computer meets the minimum system requirements to upgrade to Windows 11.
 And if your computer is not eligible for the upgrade, it will show you why.